The word, “Professional,” resonates with most men.

 Competence: Is a Christian demonstrated ability to carefully handle the Word of Truth and humbly live out the Faith with discipline.

 Scripture memory, self-authoring a statement of faith, and having brothers that can engage you critically about areas of growth are sure ways to work out sanctification into a evolution of faith.
-(Applying Kung-fu to our proclivity for inaction may also prove to be beneficial.)

 None of us are minor-leaguers as children of God.
 Having a profession and being professional is pursuing and practicing a faith worth living for from a God worth dying for.